Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R2017" />R2017 PutRequestResponseScheme
 **Output Message**: A PUT operation request body schema should be the same as its 200 response schema, to allow reusing the same entity between GET and PUT.
 If the schema of the PUT request body is a superset of the GET response body, make sure you have a PATCH operation to make the resource updatable.
 Operation: '{0}' Request Model: '{1}' Response Model: '{2}'

-**Description**: The request & reponse('200') schema of the 'put' operation must be same.
+**Description**: The request & reponse('200') schema of the PUT operation must be same.

-**Why the rule is important**: This will provide a consistent experience to the user.
+**Why the rule is important**: This will provide a consistent experience to the user, i.e. the user could use the same model object to perform various operations.
+Also, within the SDK, this will encourage reuse of the same model objects.

-**How to fix the violation**: Ensure the request & reponse('200') schema of the 'put' operation must be same.
+**How to fix the violation**: Ensure the request & reponse('200') schema of the PUT operation must be same.
+This might involve a service side change which will result cause a breaking change in the generated SDK.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)